U.S. spends Easter Sunday on lockdown as COVID-19 death toll tops 21,300

 On Saturday, the Kansas Supreme Court upheld an executive order barring more than 10 people from gathering for religious and funeral services.
 The decision, a victory for Democratic Gov. Laura Kelly, followed an attempt by a Republican-led legislative body to overturn the order.

-Some religious leaders plan to defy coronavirus bans, saying their right to worship outweighed the warnings.
+Some religious leaders planned to defy coronavirus bans, saying their right to worship outweighed the warnings.

-Reverend Tony Spell told Reuters he expected more than 2,000 to congregate for services on Sunday at his evangelical Life Tabernacle megachurch near Baton Rouge, Louisiana.
+Rev. Tony Spell told Reuters he expected more than 2,000 to congregate for services on Sunday at his evangelical Life Tabernacle megachurch near Baton Rouge, La.

 U.S. Attorney General William Barr will be monitoring the regulation of religious services, Department of Justice spokeswoman Kerri Kupac wrote on Twitter on Saturday.